jnthn/raku-log-timeline/README.md

 * Log individual events
 * Tasks and events can be associated with an enclosing parent task
 * Include data with the logged tasks and events
-* Have data logged to a file, or exposed over a socket
+* Have data logged to a file (JSON or CBOR), or exposed over a socket
 * Visualize task timelines in [Comma](https://commaide.com/) (from Comma Complete 2018.5 and Comma Community 2018.7)
 * Support by [Cro](https://cro.services/), to offer insight into client